 - using files or pumice stones to soften and smooth down calluses

 - wearing comfortable and well-fitting indoor and outdoor footwear

 The chiropodist/foot care specialist at Active Foot Care Clinic and Orthotic Centre can help you select the most appropriate footcare regimen.

-Our friendly and courteous staff at our Hamilton and Brantford locations can assist you in determing what the right type of treatment plan is for best for you and your corns or calluses.
+Our friendly and courteous staff can assist you in determing what the right type of treatment plan is for best for you and your corns or calluses.
 Please contact us today to learn more!